amalcao/libcoroc/README.md

         (gdb) coroutine id backtrace

-repace the *id* with the coroutine id number you want to trace, which can be found after running the command `info coroutines`.
+replace the *id* with the coroutine id number you want to trace, which can be found after running the command `info coroutines`.

 If the *cmd* (*backtrace* in previous example) is omitted, and the coroutine with *id* is running,